Generic Name: pyrimethamine (PIR-i-METH-a-meen)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of depression, seizures, kidney or liver problems, bone marrow problems, stomach or bowel problems (eg, malabsorption syndrome), phenylketonuria, or alcoholism
+- if you have depression, seizures, kidney or liver problems, bone marrow problems, stomach or bowel problems (eg, malabsorption syndrome), phenylketonuria, or alcoholism

 Some MEDICINES MAY INTERACT with Daraprim.
 Tell your health care provider if you are taking any other medicines, especially any of the following: